Decline of Christianity in the Western world: United States

-The Public Religion Research Institute's 2020 Census of American Religion showed that the overall decline of white Christians in America had slowed, stabilizing at around 44% of the population, compared to 42% in 2019.
-The Public Religion Research Institute's 2020 Census of American Religion showed that 70% of Americans identify as Christian.
-It also showed that, contrary to expectations, white evangelicals had continued to decline and that they were now outnumbered by white mainline protestants.
+The Public Religion Research Institute's 2020 Census of American Religion showed that the overall decline of white Christians in America had slowed, stabilizing at around 44% of the population.
+It also showed that, contrary to expectations, white evangelicals had continued to decline and that they were now outnumbered by white mainline Protestants.
 Conversely, the Pew Research Center found in 2022 that the decline had continued to accelerate over the previous fifty years.

-An article written by Adam Gabbatt in April 2021 for the British newspaper The Guardian claimed that an "allergic reaction" to conservative Christians had caused the decline of the religion as a whole, primarily towards how certain conservative Christians generally do not support the advancement of LGBT rights and abortion rights, a perspective primarily shared by younger people like Millennials.
-Gabbatt and other researchers interviewed in the article particularly blame the Republican Party for pushing social conservative policies.
+An article written by Adam Gabbatt in April 2021 for the British newspaper The Guardian claimed that an "allergic reaction" to conservative Christians had caused the decline of the religion as a whole, primarily towards how certain conservative Christians generally do not support the advancement of LGBT rights and abortion rights, a perspective primarily shared by younger people like millennials.
+Gabbatt and other researchers interviewed in the article particularly calumniate the Republican Party for pushing social conservative policies.
+However, there have been reports of a levelling off of the decline of Christianity in the U.S.

 South America

+Argentina

+As of 2019, Catholicism in Argentina was around 63%, down from 76.5% in 2004.
+Irreligiosity grew from 12% to 19% in 9 years.

+A 2019 survey made online by the Universidad de San Andrés showed that 76% of Argentinians believed in God (a decrease from 91% in 2008), 44% believed in heaven, 32% believed in hell, around 29% prayed daily, only 13% attended religious services weekly and about 24% considered religion to be very important in their lives.

 Chile

-Despite other countries of South and Central America and also Caribbean who had seen an increasing of religiosity the last 30 years, cases of sexual abuse, attempts to hide information, and interference in government affairs have been the main causes of the decline of Christianity in Chile.
+Cases of sexual abuse, attempts to hide information, and interference in government affairs have been the main causes of the decline of Christianity in Chile.
 According to the public broadcaster TVN, the number of Chileans who declare themselves Catholics fell from 73% in 2008 to 45% in 2018.
 In addition, it is the Latin American country that has less trust (36%) in the Church throughout the region according to Latinobarómetro.
 63% of the Chilean population profess some branch of Christianity, according to the Encuesta Nacional Bicentenario identifies as Christian, with an estimated 45% of Chileans declaring to be part of the Catholic Church and 18% of Pentecostal churches.
-5% of the population adheres to other religion.
+5% of the population adhere to other religion.

 Attempts to restore the Roman Catholic Christian faith in Chile have failed.
 The Argentine newspaper Clarín reported that Pope Francis's State visit to Chile in 2018 "had been the worst in his five years of pontificate."
 After the papal visit, the crisis in the Chilean Catholic Church increased.
-According to the Bicentenario survey, atheism has grown from 21% in 2018 to 32% in 2019 and then to 36% in 2020.
-Despite the decline of Roman Catholic church, Pentecostalism still maintains the same percentage of adherents since 2012.
+According to the Bicentenario survey, atheism has grown from 21% in 2018 to 32% in 2019 and then to 36% in 2020 and 37% in 2021.
+Despite the decline of Roman Catholic Church, Pentecostalism still maintains the same percentage of adherents since 2012.

+Uruguay

+Uruguay is one of the world's most secular nations.
+A recent study indicated that almost 44.5% of Uruguayans are unaffiliated.